 #5) Be clear about what you want to achieve in life and about your career objective.
 It will keep you focused.
 You don’t have to do anything for the heck of it.

 #6) Your CV is vital for a successful interview.

 Never bluff, include all your skills and experience to give you a competitive edge.

-#7.
-Prepare well for an interview.
-You can make notes of interview questions which are most likely to be asked.
+#7) Prepare well for an interview.
+You can make notes of interview questions that are most likely to be asked.
 Practice your answers.
 This will boost your confidence.